dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 The primary difference between a dbt Cloud environment and a `target` in dbt Core is that you can make these configurations through the dbt Cloud UI instead of within the `profiles.yml` file.

-This difference streamlines the process of switching between development, staging, and production contexts, removing the need to manually edit the `profiles.yml` file. dbt Cloud environments also integrate with additional features such as job scheduling, version control, and more, making it easier to manage the full lifecycle of your dbt projects within a single platform.
+This difference streamlines the process of switching between development, staging, and production contexts, removing the need to manually edit the `profiles.yml` file. dbt Cloud environments also integrate with additional features such as job scheduling, version control, and more &mdash; making it easier to manage the full lifecycle of your dbt projects within a single platform.
 You can [set up](/reference/dbt-jinja-functions/target) or [customize](/docs/build/custom-target-names) target names in dbt Cloud.

 ### Initial setup steps
 1. **Set up development environment** &mdash; Set up your [development](/docs/dbt-cloud-environments#create-a-development-environment) environment and [development credentials](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud#access-the-cloud-ide).
 You’ll need this to access your dbt project and start developing.